rudla/real_dictionary/readme.md

 Texts
 =====
 When specifying text, grammemes may be specified using angle braces <>.
-When formatting the text, thay will be removed, but they will be used to find appropriate word forms.
+When formatting the text, they will be removed, but they will be used to find appropriate word forms.

 Code     | Meaning
 ---------|-------------